Increased tendency towards multi-product platform chips means large functional blocks on silicon may be off for complete product lifetime.

 Dynamic power gating techniques typically require some sequencing: several clock cycles to power up/down a region.

-Generally, power off/on controlled by software or top-level input pads.
+Originally, power off/on controlled by software or top-level input pads.
+Today a dedicated microsequencer might control 100 regions in a subsystem.

 Sometimes power off a whole chip except for a one or two RAMs and register files.